WICG/memory-pressure/explainer.md

 # Proposal

 We should be able to expose a `memorypressure` event with a level that can be “low”, “normal” and “high”.
-The event could be exposed on the Navigator interface.
+The event could be exposed on the `Navigator` interface.
 Alternatively, it can hang out of navigator.memory for namespacing (but at this point there is little value for that).

 The event is to reflect system memory pressure events to the web application.
-The state isn’t reflected in an attribute because to reflect how systems usually work: they send an event about memory pressure but usually do not send an event when memory pressure is passed.
-The expectations from an application is that it will do the best effort to clean things up.
+The state isn’t reflected in an attribute because to reflect how systems usually work: they send an event about memory pressure but usually do not send an event when memory pressure no longer applies.
+The expectations from an application is that it will do the best effort to clean things up when needed.

 The level attribute of the event represents the level of memory pressure and how likely the browser is to kill the web application (or the system to kill the browser).
 After receiving a “high” memory pressure event, a web application should assume that it might die soon after if it was not able to clean up memory.
 The web application should free memory when receiving a memory pressure event and the user agent should do a garbage collection after sending such event.
-If the page wants to be able to clean memory asynchronously, it can call `event.preventDefault()` then later call the `done()` method to signal the UA the cleanup happened.
-The UA may ignore a call to `preventDefault()` or run cleanup process before `done()` if required by the current memory state or system conventions.

 On platforms that support less than three levels of memory pressure events, it is recommended to implement at least “high”.
 Web applications should not expect to receive memory pressure of incremental levels.